-Hydro One is committed to delivering value to its customers by becoming easier to do business with, being available when customers need assistance, and always staying connected.
+Hydro One is committed to delivering value to its customers by becoming easier to do business with, being available when customers need assistance and always staying connected.
 This includes specific, measurable commitments that encompass all areas of service.
-This focus on customer service resulted in improved satisfaction survey scores in 2019.
-Residential and small business customer satisfaction scores were the highest in ten years at 86%, transmission customer satisfaction saw a slight decrease from 2018 results, from 90% to 87%, while customer satisfaction for commercial and industrial customers was at 79%, reflecting a company-wide dedication to improving customer service.
-Another area of focus has been to shift customer interactions to digital channels to meet customers' needs while reducing operational costs and increasing customer satisfaction.
-Hydro One is on a multi-year journey to transform the customer experience by creating digital channels that enhance existing services, introduce new services and offer innovative solutions to better anticipate and meet the needs of customers.
+Residential and small business customer satisfaction scores in 2020 were the highest in ten years at 87%, transmission customer satisfaction saw a slight decrease from 2019 results from 87% to 83%, and commercial and industrial satisfaction has gone up from 79% in 2019 to 86%.
+Overall these results reflect our company-wide dedication to improving customer service.

+Hydro One is on a multi-year journey to transform the customer experience by creating digital channels that introduce or enhance new services in order to meet customers' expectations while reducing operational costs and increasing customer satisfaction.